tigoe/BLEDocs/README.md

 * suggest how they might be implemented for other devices
 * come up with a set of "best practices" for Bluetooth LE APIs

+Check the Wiki for introductions to the various devices and libraries we've investigated, and the code repo for actual code samples.

 The participants (not complete):
 Tom Igoe, Don Coleman, Alasdair Allan, Sandeep Mistry, Kevin Townsend (remotely), Yihui Xiong (remotely), Shawn Van Every, JB Kim, Guan Yang,